2237 Providence Commencement Regalia & Tickets | Johnson & Wales University

 Where do I get my cap & gown?
 How should I dress for commencement?

-- Wear the tassel (included with your cap) on the front-RIGHT of the cap if you're receiving an associate or bachelor's degree; the front-LEFT of the cap if you're receiving a graduate degree.
+A tassel is provided along with the cap in all graduation regalia orders.
+Place the tassel on the front-RIGHT of the cap if you're receiving an associate or bachelor's degree; place it on the front-LEFT of the cap if you're receiving a graduate degree.

 Who gets a graduation cord?
 Who gets a graduation stole?